🌙 Big Island Adventure • Updated July 2026

 Swim with gentle giants under the stars

-Floating in the dark Pacific as giant manta rays glide inches beneath you—their wingspans reaching up to 16 feet—is one of Hawaii's most surreal and unforgettable experiences.
+Floating in the dark Pacific as giant manta rays glide inches beneath you—their wingspans reaching up to 16 feet—is one of Hawaii's most surreal and experiences.
 The Big Island's manta ray night snorkel consistently ranks as the #1 activity visitors recommend.

 🌙 Quick Facts